Skip to main content

 Prerequisites and Dependencies

-The routing configuration you establish is essential for Pilot to accurately determine the prerequisites for each subsequent step in your production schedule.
-When cases move through your workflow, Pilot uses these routing relationships to understand which previous steps must be completed before a technician can begin work on the next step in the sequence.
+The routing configuration (next workstations) you establish is essential for Pilot to accurately determine the prerequisites for each subsequent task in your production schedule.
+When cases move through your workflow, Pilot uses these routing relationships to understand which previous tasks must be completed before a technician can begin work on the next task in the sequence.

 Benefits of Proper Workstation Configuration